Octoberfest7/Mutants_Sessions_Self-Deletion/README.md

 Recall that a mutant only exists so long as there is an open handle to it; in an RSI runner, payload.exe contains the code to create the mutex.
 It also spawns a new process and injects the shellcode into it, resulting in a beacon not from the payload.exe process but from the spawned process.
 After the beacon has been started, the payload.exe process exits, and with it, the handle to the mutex is closed; however there is still an active beacon on the system, and a subsequent attempt to run payload.exe will succeed because the mutant no longer exists.
 In order for this capabilitiy to work as intended the spawned process must have a handle to the mutant, as it is the spawned process that contains the beacon and thus is the one that matters.

-The prototype for the CreateMutexW function is as follows(https://docs.microsoft.com/en-us/windows/win32/api/synchapi/nf-synchapi-createmutexw):
+The prototype for the [CreateMutexW](https://docs.microsoft.com/en-us/windows/win32/api/synchapi/nf-synchapi-createmutexw) function is as follows:

 ```C
 HANDLE CreateMutexW(